Charles-Zhang-Somewhere/Somewhere/README.md

 8. Git: well everyone knows it and loves it
 9. RoboOS: Flattened FS inspiration
 10. (Anti)tagxfs: good [reading](http://tagxfs.sourceforge.net), some excerts of points..., too long a name, the scheme is not flexible, the underlying architecture/structure is not obvious, no **GUI support is not good** (even for efficient typers, GUI when utilized properly can provide much more information at a glance, so a proper GUI should be provided as a complement)
+11. Everything (voidtools): inspired the name for Somewhere.

 # Developement Notes and Roadmap